Kidney Cancer Treatmetn symptoms of kidney cancer

 • Cysts and polycystic kidney disease

-• Lipoma – Lipomas are renal tumors that originate in the fat cells in the renal capsule or surrounding tissue.
-Lipomas usually occur in middle-aged women.
+• Lipoma—Lipomas are renal tumors that originate in the fat cells in the renal capsule or surrounding tissue.
+They usually occur in middle-aged women.

-• Angiomyolipoma are also known as angiomyolipomas or renal hematoma and are typically benign tumors caused by an familial genetic mutations.
-This diagnosis can be isolated but often associated with the genetic disease known as tuberous sclerosis.
-Patients with tuberous sclerosis can get tumors in the prostate, skin, liver cancer, brain, colorectal cancer and other vital systems.
+• Angiomyolipomas, also known as angiomyolipomas or renal hematomas, are typically benign tumors caused by familial genetic mutations.
+This diagnosis can be isolated but is often associated with the genetic disease known as tuberous sclerosis.
+Patients with tuberous sclerosis can develop tumors in the prostate, skin, liver, brain, colorectal, and other vital systems.

 Symptoms of kidney cancer